 Or will you?

 Let me make this clear: though McDonald’s would like you to think that their joint is a prime spot for health nuts, no amount of marketing can change the facts.
 McDonald’s food is often loaded with preservatives and other nasty chemicals to keep it fresh.
 However, there are definitely better options than a Big Mac and a large fry.

 So marketing gimmicks aside, what really is the healthiest food at McDonald’s?
 Next time you have to pay the red-headed clown a visit, try using these guidelines.

 If you’re trying to get the healthiest food at McDonald’s, and it’s breakfast time, the Fruit & Maple Oatmeal might seem like the logical choice.
 Fruit and oats—what a delicious way to start the day!
 Yeah, like most things at McDonald’s, its deliciousness comes at the cost of nutrition.
 McDonald’s oatmeal has 32 grams of sugar—more than a Snicker’s bar.
 That’s because of all the extra stuff they add in there to make it seem fresh and tasty.
 No thanks.

 Stick with the Egg White Delight McMuffin.
 Not the healthiest breakfast in the world, but it’s certainly not bad for McDonald’s at 250 calories with 18 grams of protein and 7 grams of fat, as well as a modest amount of nutrients.

 Do your body a favor and always choose chipotle BBQ grilled or honey mustard grilled.
-Ranch will add 20 more calories, while crispy chicken will add 100 more calories.
+The ranch will add 20 more calories, while crispy chicken will add 100 more calories.
 This way, you can get a solid amount of protein while shirking unnecessary calories.